What to do if you have found or lost a pet…

 Finding a Home for a Pet

-If you must find a new home for your own pet, consider trying the following before turning your pet into the Humane Society.:
+If you must find a new home for your own pet, consider trying the following before turning your pet into a shelter:

 FLYERS: Create a nice flyer with your pet’s picture.
 Post the flyer in pet supply stores and vet clinics.
 The most likely adopters are people who love and already have animals!

-E-MAIL: Take a digital picture of your pet and e-mail it to friends and coworkers for forwarding to their friends and coworkers, etc. Word of mouth works wonders!
+E-MAIL: Take a picture of your pet and e-mail it to friends and coworkers for forwarding to their friends and coworkers, etc.